Somayeh Mohammadi: Membership in MEK

-Somayeh Mohammadi left Canada with her parents when she was 15 years old to Iraq to Camp Ashraf, Iraq in 1997.
-Mostafa Mohammadi, Somayeh's father, said a woman from the organization offered his daughter a two-week training camp at Camp Ashraf.
+Somayeh Mohammadi left Canada with her parents when she was 15 years old to Camp Ashraf, Iraq in 1997.
 Mostafa was an MEK member at the time, as was usually collecting donations for the MEK.
-He believed Somayeh lives under poor conditions and that the MEK tortured her.
-A letter wrote on her behalf to the Albanian Interior Minister asked to forbid her father to stay in Albania.
 She said his presence is a "security problem" for other members of the MEK.

-In one video, Somayeh appeared in an interview by two Albanian journalist who were one of the only people granted access to see her.
-Somayeh is only allowed to speak to others while indoor and under MEK supervision.
-She conducted the interview wearing an MEK militant uniform.
-She accused her father of being an Iranian intelligence agent.
-In the interview, she claimed that she can go everywhere she wants but just chooses not to.
+In an interview, Somayeh accused her father of being an Iranian intelligence agent.
+She said that she can go everywhere she wants but just chooses not to.
 The MEK have stated that Somayeh does not like to leave Camp Ashraf, but Somayeh's parents have asked to visit their daughter outside the camp and without her MEK supervisors.
-Mohamadi's family state that Somayeh is never allowed to leave the camp and is imprisoned, forced to make videotaped announcements through threats of torture.
 Somayeh's mother said: "Somayeh is a shy girl.
 I knew that she wants to leave but she is under pressure because the MEK member and officer have threatened her."

-On 17 October 2013, a letter was sent by Somayeh to Canadian authorities while in was asking them to return her to Canada again, as soon as possible, but she didn't have a Canadian passport anymore and it was impossible to help her.
-Her father said, "Who knows what the MEK member did to her".
-After some time, a PDF book named "The End Of A Conspiracy" was released in her name.
-She changed her mind according the book and announced that she wishes to remain with the MEK.

-She is one of about 2000-3000 members of the Mujahedin-e Khalq who are living inside the groups' camp, named Ashraf 3, in outside the city of Durrës.
+According to Der Spiegel (website), on 17 October 2013, a letter was sent by Somayeh to Canadian authorities asking them to return her to Canada again, as soon as possible.
+She is one of about 2000-3000 members of the Mujahedin-e Khalq who are living inside the groups' camp, named Ashraf 3, in the city of Durrës.